 This article discusses the limitations of Windows Forms Designer on HDPI monitors and how to run Visual Studio as a DPI-unaware process.

 The Windows Forms Designer in Visual Studio doesn't have scaling support.
 This causes display issues when you open some forms in the Windows Forms Designer on high dots per inch (HDPI) monitors.
 For examples, controls can appear to overlap as shown in the following image:

-In Visual Studio 2017 version 15.8 and later, when you open a form in the Windows Forms Designer on an HDPI monitor, Visual Studio displays a yellow informational bar at the top of the designer:
+When you open a form in the Windows Forms Designer in Visual Studio on an HDPI monitor, Visual Studio displays a yellow informational bar at the top of the designer:

 The message reads Scaling on your main display is set to 200% (192 dpi).
 This might cause rendering problems in the designer window.

 This informational bar was introduced in Visual Studio 2017 version 15.8.